kuniyoshi/ito/README.md

 ITO
 ===

-`ito` is a tiny file manager.
+`ito` is a very tiny file manager.

-`ito` probides just file paths in a specific directory.
+`ito` probides file paths in a specific directory.

 USAGE
 =====